paigeweber13/fine-hardware-visualization/README.md

    Also installable on ubuntu with `sudo apt install nlohmann-json-dev`
  - **boost/program_options:** available on [the boost
    website](https://www.boost.org/).
-Also installable on ubuntu with `sudo apt install libboost-program-options1.65-dev`
+Also installable on ubuntu with `sudo apt install libboost-program-options-dev`

 # Running
-To build and run the (currently limited) test suite, run `make tests`
+To build and run the (currently limited) test suite, run `make tests`.
+It is also possible to benchmark your machine by running `make bench`.

 # Usage Notes
  - Region names must not have spaces

+# Goals:
+ - main goal is to give people new to HPC something they can use to:
+   - understand how their application maps to the architecture
+   - give suggestions on how to improveme their application
+ - apply this to graph problems: kernels in graph problems tend to change behavior throughout execution

 # Architecture of Program
  - Identify hardware architecture